 - Cancel unneeded accounts and services: When you look at your monthly spending you'll likely find that you're paying for accounts or services that you're no longer using.
 Cancel un-needed services and you won't need to worry about setting up automatic bill pay for those services.

 - Track spending and setup a budget: In order to automate your finances, you'll need to know just where the money is going, and how much you'll need to have available every month.
-Setup a budget using a software like YNAB, or Mint.com.
+Setup a budget using a software like YNAB, Tiller Money. or Mint.

 Automate Your Budget